The architecture of Frama-C

 For concurrent programs:

-This plug-in automatically analyzes concurrent C programs, using the Value analysis, taking into account all possible thread interactions.
+This plug-in automatically analyzes concurrent C programs, using the EVA plug-in, taking into account all possible thread interactions.
 At the end of its execution, the concurrent behavior of each thread is over-approximated, resulting in precise information about shared variables, which mutex protects a part of the code, etc.

-A list of plugins developed outside of the Frama-C team is available on the wiki.
+A list of plugins developed outside of the Frama-C team is available on the Frama-C wiki.

 Writing new plug-ins